-When daily life changes suddenly, it can feel unsettling.
+When daily life veers away from normality, it can feel unsettling.
 As well as the potential impact on your own health, you may feel just as worried about how this will impact someone you care about.
 Nevertheless, now more than ever, it is really important to be thoughtful about how you look after yourself emotionally through this unusual period of time too.

 This webpage contains plenty of advice about looking after yourself in practical ways, but we’ve also put together some tips and ideas for looking after your emotional health below.

 LEAVING LOCK-DOWN OR SHIELDING

 We are grateful to our Lead Counsellor, Kym Winter for recording the talk below.
 This addresses how to deal with the anxieties of leaving lock-down or winding down from shielding.

 Please remember that our Counselling Service is provided for free to our members.
 Click on a link below for more information: